jimmyjazz/IDEF0-SVG/README.md

 * `requires` - a Mechanism
 * `is composed of` - indicating a nested Function

-For example, a DSL representation of IDEF0 (aka ICOM) might look like:
+For example, a DSL representation of IDEF0 might look like:

 ```
 Function receives Input